blank

 Download

-The central ideas in the philosophy of the 12 step programme and some advantages and disadvantages to our client group
+The central ideas in the philosophy of the 12 step programme and its advantages and disadvantages

 An analysis of the 12 step recovery process from a cognitive-behavioural point of view